asgardius/midori-school/README.md

 <img src=https://git.asgardius.company/asgardius/midori-school/raw/branch/main/icon.png>

 An Action Role Playing Game inspired by Alundra, Touhou Project, Megaman X, among others.
 The only Open Source Genshin Killer and the only game at the moment that offers official bittorrent downloads.
 This game is made using Godot Engine
-At the moment this game is in alpha development stage.
+At the moment this game is in beta development stage.
 If you want to help send me an email to asgardius@asgardius.company You can find game documentation at https://cloud.asgardius.company/s/3tPKHsMznzMjzEc?path=%2Fgame%20documentation%2FMidori%20in%20the%20Magic%20School

-A beta build will be released at september 28 2024 (unfunaversary build) and First stable release is scheduled near Half Life 3 release
+First stable release is scheduled near Half Life 3 release (or maybe an Unfunaversary Day)

 Official video channel https://video.asgardius.company/c/asgardius_virtualx